FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 ![](imgs/loading.gif)

-Once the Service Worker is installed, all of the user's requests will communicate directly with Dfinity's Internet Computer, and your canister and no loading screen will be present, that only happens once when the service worker is registered in their browser.
+Once the Service Worker is installed, all of the user's requests will communicate directly with Dfinity's Internet Computer and your canister, **and no loading screen will be present**, that only happens once when the service worker is registered in their browser.
 This option **doesn't rely on Fleeks servers constantly**.

 ### Bots, Crawlers, and Other Non-human Requests
 To ensure your static sites on Dfinity are bot-friendly, crawlable by search engines, and show their metadata and link previews (when shared on social, for example) **Fleek handles all bot requests through the Proxy and our Dfinity/IC gateway**.
-This is mostly because bots, for these purposes, are not compatible with Service Workers.

 ## Common Website Frameworks

-When you define the publish directory, if it is not automatically set, you can use this list of popular frameworks as a reference of the usual commands and public directory:
+When you define the publish directory, if it is not automatically set, you can use this list of popular frameworks as a reference of the usual commands and public directory.
+You can find more guides on popular frameworks here [(hosting tutorials and guides).](https://sdk.dfinity.org/docs/index.html) Frameworks and build settings work **exactly the same** across IPFS/Dfinity.

+All frameworks guides can be applied to both environments, the only difference being the moment you select the deployment location, where in this case you select Dfinity.

 | Framework          | Docker Image           | Build Command                       | Public Directory | Additional documentation |
 |--------------------|------------------------|-------------------------------------|------------------|------------------|